next-dev-team/next-dev-deprecated/packages/utils/src/__Object__/index.md

 ## Omit

 omit are base on lodash.omit
-use for `remove property from object`
+use for `remove specific property from object`

 ```tsx | pure
 import { _omit } from 'next-dev-utils';